runpod/docs/docs/pods/networking.md

 - Available only on NVIDIA GPU Pods
 - Not yet available for CPU Pods

-The following datacenters can take advateage of Global Networking:
+The following datacenters can take advantage of Global Networking:

 - CA-MTL-3
 - US-GA-1